Richi Who is the verified author of this guest post.

 In this Tarot 101 guide I suggest that you practice each of these tarot card spreads.
 Firstly to learn them, but also to find the one with which you are most comfortable.
 A more complex tarot card spread is not necessarily going to be any more accurate than a simple one.
 It is simply a matter of what resonates with you.

-To begin with, here is the Basic 3 Card Spread for answering simple questions.
+To begin with, here is the Basic Three Card Spread for asking simple questions.

-In addition to the Past - present - future - you could substitute thought - feeling - action, or thought - word - deed, or Self - partner - outcome, etc. etc.
+In addition to the past - present - future - you could substitute thought - feeling - action, or thought - word - events, or when used to ask about love and relationships: self - partner - outcome, etc. etc.

-Just as little more complex, here is the Simple Cross Layout which contains the four essential elements of a layout.
+Just a little more complex than three card tarot spreads is the Simple Cross Layout which contains the four essential elements of easy tarot spreads for beginners.